Thanks for visiting this site.

 The most frequently visited (or most current) links are duplicated in the horizontal navigation bar across the top of each page.

 This site also offers a portal to some of my time.
 I'm available to serve Christian churches and non-profits through preaching, teaching and consulting.
-I also make time available for individuals for spiritual inquiry and Christian growth.
-And I do a few volunteer projects for No Labels - just because I like what this organization is doing.
+I also make time for individual's spiritual inquiry.

 For more on this, follow the link to What Tim Offers.